PhilipOSull/Project-Two/README.md

 ### Features left to implement:
 - I would add Keyframes Animation
-  - e.g Game Area difficulty dropdown menu & play button to slide in from the left and the timer to slide in from the right.
+  - I would have the Game Area dropdown menu & play button to slide in from the left and the timer to slide in from the right.
 - I would add a score board between the user and the computer for multiple rounds of play.

 ## Wireframes